artsandmetaphysics/goodlifeodyssey/_notes/how-to-dialogue.md

 Many conversations are unproductive because topics change haphazardly or people talk so long that the other person looses interest or the train of thought.

-Here is a method for two conversing truth-seekers to answer some question:
+Here is a method for two conversing truth-seekers to avoid these problems:

 1. Agree on the main question.
 2. Select the first questioner.